solislemuslab/tropical-stethoscope/example/readme.md

 1. Open the terminal and move to a path where you want to store the scripts and data.

-2. Type `git clone https://github.com/solislemuslab/tropical-stethoscope.git` to download the entire GitHub repository.
+2. Type `git clone https://github.com/solislemuslab/tropical-stethoscope.git` to download this entire GitHub repository.

 3. Download `JupyterLab` by typing: `conda install -c conda-forge jupyterlab`.
 More instructions can be found [here](https://jupyter.org/).
 Note that the instructions to set up environment (step 3-5) that we provide are for CPU users.
-However, it would be slow to use CPU to train neural network models.
-Faster alternatives are Google Colab and servers with GPU (instructions about them can be found in the bottom of this section).
+However, it would be slow to use CPU to train neural network models depending on the size of the data.
+Faster alternatives are Google Colab and servers with GPU for which we provide instructions at the bottom of this section.

 4. Download the necessary packages by typing the following in the terminal:
 ```